JFisherLab/MutationOrder/README.md

 Rscript.exe order.R example_network.json example_mutations.csv -async
 ```

-After the script has finished executing, you will find a folder for each row in ``my-mutations.csv``, containing ``.csv`` files for the attractors of the model under every combination of mutations.
+After the script has finished executing, you will find a folder for each row in ``example_mutations.csv``, containing ``.csv`` files for the attractors of the model under every combination of mutations.
 You will also find ``.png`` and ``.pdf`` images for each row, showing these attractors (and the paths from background to fully mutated cell phenotypes) visually.

 ## License